 This is the single most important thing most cheat sheets do not tell you.
 The X advanced search syntax that works on x.com is a superset of the operator list supported by the official X API v2 search endpoint.
 If you build a production pipeline on /2/tweets/search/recent and pass it min_faves:100 since:2026-01-01 filter:blue_verified, none of those three operators do anything.
 They are not errors.
 They are silently dropped.

-I have seen this exact bug in three migration projects since 2024.
+We have seen this exact bug in several migration projects since 2024.
 The query "works", in the sense that it returns tweets, but the filtering you thought you had is gone.
-By the time someone notices, the analytics dashboard has been wrong for weeks.
+By the time someone notices, the dashboard has been wrong for weeks.

 Here is the operator-by-operator comparison for the ones developers actually care about: